For those who follow me on Instagram, you know I was back in London, so an article on one of their beautiful monuments.

 Last year I went to the Palace of Versailles and shared with you its opulence and grandeur.
 This time this English residence is its opposite, no gilding profusion or extravagance, its royal occupants wanted it warm, big enough but not huge, and through the ages this palace has been improved.

-This castle has been inhabited since 1689, it is now separated into two parts, one where the Princes William and Harry reside with their families, and the other open to the public.
+This castle has been inhabited since 1689, it is now separated into two parts, one where the Prince William resides with his family, and the other open to the public.

 A video of the Royal homes at the end of this article.

 Queen Victoria (1819-1901) was born, raised and lived in this residence until her coronation in 1838.

 But this is also where she met her beloved Albert (Prince Albert of Saxe-Cobourg-Gotha) whom she cherished all her life.

 And for fans of romantic stories, I recommend the Victoria series with Jenna Coleman in the role of the queen.